Applications for admission to the Computer Forensics graduate program must include the following supporting documents.

 one page long, that describes your motivation for pursuing a graduate

-degree in Telecommunications and why you feel that you are qualified to
+degree in Computer Forensics and why you feel that you are qualified to

-undertake graduate studies in Telecommunications.
+undertake graduate studies in Computer Forensics.
 Use the goal statement

 to promote your cause if you feel that your application may have a